R-Lum/REPLAY-website/content/post/2025-12-12-release-1-1-2/index.md

 continuous integration infrastructure, where although only 2 cores can be used, test times (including building the package and its dependencies and coverage analysis) have gone from about 17m to about 11m.

+### Function removals and deprecations

+One of the ambitious goals of the REPLAY project is to ensure that the package will stay alive for the next 10 years.
+To achieve this we need to ensure that we do not carry around functionality that is no longer of use or that has been reimplemented in a better fashion.

+As part of this, we constantly deprecate functions so to give time to users to prepare for upcoming removals.
+When a function is deprecated, it will raise a warning when it's used, so the people using it will notice.
+Also this time we have marked a few functions as deprecated; they will be removed in the next release.

+Functions `is.RLum()`, `is.RLum.Data()`, `is.RLum.Data.Curve()`,
+`is.RLum.Data.Spectrum()`, `is.RLum.Data.Image()`, `is.RLum.Analysis()` and
+`is.RLum.Results()` were meant to provide a straigthforward way to test the class of objects created by `Luminescence`.
+In reality, they were almost never used internally because they incur a (small) cost due to the S3 method dispatch in R. We also believe that outside of the package they do not have much of an audience (beside perhaps other package authors).
+Given that a fast and reliable way of testing whether an object is of a given type only requires using the `inherits()` function, as in `inherits(object, "RLum.Data.Curve")`, there is effectively no loss of functionality with their planned removal.

+Functions `github_commits()`, `github_branches()` and `github_issues()` have
+been deprecated because they are out of scope for the `Luminescence` package.
+They were written when the functionality of [GitHub](http://github.com) was somewhat weaker, but now they are no longer worth keeping and maintaining.

+Functions `CW2pHMi()`, `CW2pLM()`, `CW2pLMi()` and `CW2pPMi()` (deprecated
+since 1.0.0) have been removed, but their functionality remains in the corresponding `convert_CW2pHMi()`, `convert_CW2pLM()`, `convert_CW2pLMi()` and `convert_CW2pPMi()` functions.

 ### Upcoming work